ISSA Nutritionist Study Guide

 Glutamic Acid

-This may be also known as glutamate, and it is a nonessential amino acid that acts as an intermediary in the Krebs cycle and is vital for its uses in carb metabolism.
+This may also be known as glutamate, and it is a nonessential amino acid that acts as an intermediary in the Krebs cycle and is vital for its uses in carb metabolism.

 Glutamine